COVID-19 resources and support for students.

 - Support and programming for students in recovery

-Check out their informational resources here.
+More in informational resources here.

 Student Outreach and Support

 The Office of Student Outreach and Support (SOS) advocates for and supports students facing personal or academic challenges.
-SOS staff help students navigate University administrative processes; connect with University and community resources; and develop resiliency, self-advocacy, and coping skills.
+SOS staff help students navigate University administrative processes; connect with University and community resources; and develop resiliency, self-advocacy and coping skills.

 - On-campus and off-campus resource referrals and coordination of services between UTC and off-campus entities